Skip to content

 "The Town of Tisdale honours residential school survivors and their families and commits to promoting good relationships and economic reconciliation with Indigenous peoples.
 Today is a day for reflection, learning, and most importantly, a commitment to a path of healing and meaningful reconciliation with Indigenous communities."

 On Friday.
 Sept.
 27, the community held a walk and wore orange to support the indigenous-led grassroots commemorative day to raise awareness of the individual, family and community intergenerational impacts of residential schools and to promote the concept of “Every Child Matters”.
-Over 100 people participated and joined in the walk.
+Over 50 participants started the walk and then the Tisdale Middle and Secondary School joined and had a crowd of just over 500 students and staff.

 Katie Adair, Tisdale Reconciliation committee member, wanted to thank all those who helped organize and participated: “Elder Daryl Cappo for starting us off in a good way, with a prayer.
 Rylan Smallchild for leading the walk with his drum and voice, veteran and knowledge keeper Clinton Digness for saying a prayer before lunch, Beeland Co-op for providing lunch and muffins to our honoured guests, Tim Hortons in Tisdale for providing tea and coffee for our honoured guests, the Legion for letting us use their building our town administrator, Lovely Magnaye for bringing greetings on behalf of the town, Pauline for baking the cookies, Jody and Quinn for the use of their sound system, Sask Culture for the financial grant support, our two grade 6 students, Megan and Aaron for carrying the Every Child Matters flag.
 And everyone who helped out today.
 It was an honour.”